 Everyone knows Rigby for large calibre hunting rifles, so the notion of introducing a new small calibre edition required considerable thought.
 After the phenomenal response to last year’s commemorative Corbett rifle, Rigby realised there was a demand for vintage-looking rifles.
 For that reason it was decided to model the Highland Stalker on the look of the original .275 Rigby, which was the ubiquitous rifle of its time.
-After three years of R&D, Rigby is extremely proud of the result: the Highland Stalker’s striking slim lines, rounded grip shape and lack of cheek piece gives it a very classic look plus its lightweight frame makes it ideal for the hill.
+After three years of R&D, Rigby is extremely proud of the result: the Highland Stalker’s striking slim lines and rounded grip shape gives it a very traditional feel plus its lightweight frame makes it ideal for the hill.
 Rigby has redefined tradition, ensuring the Highland Stalker will become a modern icon in its own right.

 Launched to the sound of bagpipes

 Rigby unveiled its latest creation – the Highland Stalker – to the sound of traditional Scottish bagpipes in front of a huge crowd toasting its arrival with a dram of Rigby whisky at IWA OutdoorClassics, which was held in March 2017 in Germany.

 Ladies’ and men’s models

 Highland Stalker rifle

 The men's version comes with a 14¼" stock length.
 The ladies' version has a slightly shorter stock, measuring 13⅞" along with a rounded recoil pad with ladies’ toe.
 Both versions weigh approximately 7.8lb with a barrel length of 22".
 The iron sights are regulated for 65, 150, 250 yards.
 The rifle’s magazine can hold either 5+1 or 4+1 depending on calibre.
 Of course, numerous upgrades are available to any specification.